santosderek/Imgur-To-Folder/README.md

 *Complete the rest of the form.*

-*Within ImgurToFolder/config.py add in your CLIENT_ID and CLIENT_SECRET found on your http://imgur.com/account/settings/apps page.*
+*Within ImgurToFolder/config.py add in your CLIENT_ID, CLIENT_SECRET, found on your http://imgur.com/account/settings/apps page.
+AND/OR  change the defualt folder path to a folder of your choice, else it will download to whatever folder you execute the program in.*

 *Next within the command-line type: (and within the Imgur-To-Folder folder)*